Explore

 You can get an AVI file onto a DVD.
 You can download a trial version of Nero.
 It allows you to make your own DVDs.
 It's low profile but it works.
 I used some upper class software I acquired from a friend.
 That's how I made my Sweeney DVD.

-Posted: 16 years ago at Apr 24 8:41
+Posted: 16 years, 6 months ago at Apr 24 8:41

 Evenin'